 From getting your home in picture-perfect form to making sure the right signatures are on the correct dotted lines, a full-service real estate agent is your right (or left) hand throughout the process of selling your home.
-And even so, they don’t get to keep all of that 6% commission.
+In return for their work, they usually receive the real estate agent commission – around 6% of the sale price.
+Even then, they don’t get to keep all of that 6% real estate agent commission.

 Do I Need A Real Estate Agent?

-Maybe you’re on the fence about hiring a real estate agent because you think you can do it yourself.
+Maybe you’re on the fence about hiring a real estate agent because you think you can do it yourself, and that real estate agent commission looks a little high.

 What Percentage Does a Realtor Get?

-It is usually around 6% and maybe you think that sounds like a lot to pay for someone to take a few photos and stand there while people walk around your house.
-Whatever you’re feeling, hiring a full-service real estate agent could save you time and money when selling your home.
+The industry standard for the real estate agent commission is usually around 6%.
+You may think that sounds like a lot to pay for someone to take a few photos and stand there while people walk around your house, but whatever you’re feeling, hiring a full-service real estate agent could save you time and money when selling your home.

 Keep in mind that the 6% commission is a bit misleading.
-Your real estate agent, also known as a seller’s agent on your side of the transaction, will charge you a commission (usually 6%), and then will have to split that fee with the buyer’s agent.
+Real estate agents, also known as a seller’s agent on your side of the transaction, will charge you a commission (usually 6%), and then will have to split that fee with the buyer’s agent.
 It’s usually not a 50/50 split but more a 60/40 with the seller’s agent earning more — but it is split.
-And while 6% is the industry standard, the total percentage can be negotiable, especially if your home is priced around $1 million or more.
+And while 6% is the real estate industry standard, the total percentage that the agents receive can be negotiable, especially if your home is priced around $1 million or more.

 If you just did the math in your head and your blood pressure went up, don’t worry — another industry standard is building the cost of the commission into the sale price.

-On that note, this is what you as a seller can expect from your full-service listing agent:
+On that note, this is what you as a seller can expect from full-service listing agents:

 - Initial consultation.
 Once hired, a full-service real estate agent will do a walk-through of your home to get acquainted with its attributes and drawbacks, asking you about recent updates and any repairs you’ve made and will give you suggestions for additional improvements that could increase your sales price.